am-blockchain/smart-contract-todo/README.md

 Run this command in root of the project directory:
 ```
 $ truffle migrate --network mumbaiTestnet
+OR
+$ yarn migrate:mumbai
 ```

   ### Interact with the Smart Contract deployed on Mumbai testnet
   ```
   $ truffle console --network mumbaiTestnet
+  OR
+  $ yarn console:mumbai
   ```